xuanvu/ScoreDiff/scorediff/sphinx/scorediff.rst

 If it seems like something is missing here, it's because a key signature was intentionally omitted.
-The have_same_key_signature method will treat this measure as an 'atonal' passage, and assign the key signature of this measure to be 'atonal'.
-This is done to give a musicxml writer more flexibility(and perhaps peace of mind), since the intuitive way of encoding an atonal passage is not to give the measure a key signature of no sharps or flats, but to leave off a key signature altogether.
-There is a big difference between a piece that is in a key with no sharps or flats, and a piece that does not have a key signature.
+The have_same_key_signature method will treat this measure as an atonal passage.
+Two atonal passages will be said to have the same key signature.

 -------